fonttools/fonttools/Doc/source/designspaceLib/readme.rst

 ----------

 -  ``name``: optional, string.
-A unique name that can be used to identify this rule if it needs to be referenced elsewhere. bThe name is not important for compiling variable fonts.
+A unique name that can be used to identify this rule if it needs to be referenced elsewhere.
+The name is not important for compiling variable fonts.

 5.1.1 conditionset element